 How do you view or export form responses on QRCodeChimp?

 On QRCodeChimp, you can view or export form responses collectively and individually.
-To manage the form responses, follow the steps:
+Read this article to learn how to download your collected form responses.

 Conclusion